benashford/rs-es/README.md

 Development is ongoing, and is experimental, as such breaking changes are likely at any time.
 Also, large parts of the ElasticSearch API are currently unimplemented.

+Currently being developed and tested against ElasticSearch 1.5.x, it will almost certainly not work with other versions.

 ## Documentation

 [Full documentation for `rs-es`](http://benashford.github.io/rs-es/rs_es/index.html).
 The rest of this document consists of an introduction.